Mary Freeman (swimmer): Marriages

-Freeman married Olympic rowing bronze medalist John B. Kelly Jr., the brother of movie actress Grace Kelly, in 1954.
-Freeman and Kelly had six children; they divorced in 1980.
-She later married professor Alan Spitzer.
+After retiring from competitive swimming, Freeman married Olympic rowing bronze medalist John B. Kelly Jr., the brother of movie actress Grace Kelly, on March 4, 1954.
+Both she and Kelly participated in the 1952 Helsinki Olympics and had met there.
+Freeman and Kelly had six children; she sued for divorce in 1968.
+She later married Professor Alan Spitzer of the University of Iowa in late May, 1981, and lived in Iowa City, Iowa.